fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_vip.html.markdown

 * `monitor` - Name of the health check monitor to use when polling to determine a virtual server's connectivity status.
 The structure of `monitor` block is documented below.
 * `max_embryonic_connections` - Maximum number of incomplete connections.
 * `color` - Color of icon on the GUI.
+* `ipv6_mappedip` - Start-mapped-IPv6-address [-end mapped-IPv6-address].
+* `ipv6_mappedport` - IPv6 port number range on the destination network to which the external port number range is mapped.
 * `dynamic_sort_subtable` - true or false, set this parameter to true when using dynamic for_each + toset to configure and sort sub-tables, please do not set this parameter when configuring static sub-tables.
 * `vdomparam` - Specifies the vdom to which the resource will be applied when the FortiGate unit is running in VDOM mode.
 Only one vdom can be specified.
 If you want to inherit the vdom configuration of the provider, please do not set this parameter.